Zeros of Gaussian Weyl-Heisenberg functions and hyperuniformity of charge: Introduction and Results

 Then the charged measure of zeros $\mathcal{Z}^{\chsign}_F$ satisfies the following: there exists a constant $C=C_H>0$ such that for all $z \in \mathbb{C}$,

 while

 uniformly on $z$. \end{theorem}

-Thus, in the context of Theorem \ref{th_signed_variance}, whenever the one point function of the zero set of $F$ is large, most of the positively charged zeros tend to be surrounded by negatively charged ones, a phenomenon that in the stationary setting is called (almost perfect) \emph{screening} \cite{wilkinson2004screening}.

-The hypothesis of Theorem \ref{th_signed_variance} are satisfied in Example \ref{ex_gaf} (Gaussian entire functions, where all charges are positive and more refined results exist \cite[Section 3.5]{gafbook}), and in poly-entire contexts (Examples \ref{ex_true}, \ref{ex_poly}), as well as for the short-time Fourier transform of white noise (Example \ref{ex_stft}) with Hermite windows --- see Section \ref{sec_app_charges}.
-We do not know if hyperuniformity holds for non-radial twisted kernels.
+The hypothesis of Theorem \ref{th_signed_variance} is satisfied in Example \ref{ex_gaf} (Gaussian entire functions, where all charges are positive and more refined results exist \cite[Section 3.5]{gafbook}), and in poly-entire contexts (Examples \ref{ex_true}, \ref{ex_poly}), as well as for the short-time Fourier transform of white noise (Example \ref{ex_stft}) with Hermite windows --- see Section \ref{sec_app_charges}.
+The case of order one pure poly-entire functions may be interesting in relation to the classification of critical points of Gaussian entire functions --- see Section \ref{sec_fd}.

+In the context of Theorem \ref{th_signed_variance}, whenever the one-point function of the zero set of $F$ is large, \emph{most of the positively charged zeros tend to be surrounded by negatively charged ones}, a phenomenon that in the stationary setting is called (almost perfect) \emph{screening} \cite{MR662182,wilkinson2004screening}.
+In the twisted stationary setting, this phenomenon is \emph{universally valid}, independently of the particular kernel $H$.
+The significance of hyperuniformity thus concerns the empirical observability of the ensemble average claimed in Theorem \ref{th_signed_H}: \emph{universal screening is observed with growing probability at all sufficiently large scales.} For example, by Markov's inequality, Theorem \ref{th_signed_variance} implies that

+which is consistent with the experiment in Figure~\ref{fig:chargedh1}, where the prescribed equilibrium is observable already in one realization of a GWHF.